 Associated British Foods is exposed to a variety of other risks related to a range of issues such as human resources and talent, community relations, the regulatory environment and competition.
 These are managed as part of the risk process and a number of these are referred to in our 2020 Responsibility Update.
 Here, we report the principal risks which we believe are likely to have the greatest current or near-term impact on our strategic and operational plans and reputation.

 They are grouped into external risks, which may occur in the markets or environment in which we operate, and operational risks, which are related to internal activity linked to our own operations and internal controls.

-The ‘Changes since 2016’ highlight the significant variations in the profile of our principal risks or describe our experience and activity over the last year.
+The ‘Changes since 2019’ included on pages 86 to 90 of the 2020 annual report describe our experience and activity over the last year.